m-lab/bq2geojson/README.md

 into a format (GeoJSON) that is easily usable by mapping software, Leaflet in this particular case.

+## Dependencies
 Several [Node.js](https://nodejs.org/) modules are required to convert the CSV files from BigQuery into GeoJSON files usable by Leaflet:

 * [csv2geojson](https://github.com/mapbox/csv2geojson)
 * [Turf.js](http://turfjs.org/)

+These should be automatically installed in the local directory when you run "npm insall" later.

+You will also need to have the [Google Cloud SDK](https://cloud.google.com/sdk/) installed.
+Most importantly, the SDK contains the "bq" command, which is the tool used to query BigQuery.
+There are versions of the SDK for all major OSs, though it's rather expected that most people will be using some variant of GNU/Linux or Mac OS.
+Once installed, you need to make sure that the "bq" command is in your path, else edit bq2geojson.sh and put in an absolute path to the utility.

 ## Getting started
 Assuming you already have Node.js and npm installed on your system, and both